Tax Credit for Employer-paid Childcare Expenses: America’s Best-kept Secret

 The employer-provided childcare tax credit has existed for over 20 years to help employers secure affordable childcare for their employees.
 The only problem is, no one seems to know about it.
 It may be America’s best-kept secret for your employees with children.

-Think of it this way: In the U.S., anywhere from 20% to 35% of working mothers who give birth never return to their previous job.
+In the U.S., anywhere from 20% to 35% of working mothers who give birth never return to their previous job.
 That’s a large loss of knowledge and skill.
-But thanks to the employer-provided childcare tax credit, employers can help mitigate these losses for employees who want to return to the workforce.
+To help retain your employees, you could offer childcare benefits, something that only 13% of all workers have access to in 2025.

 What is employer-provided childcare?